 Dentists, hygienists, assistants and residents interested in the admission and treatment of patients in a hospital environment are encouraged to attend.

 Tuition: $375 Dentists; $295 Allied Dental Professionals (includes lunch and coffee/tea service on Saturday)

 Program: 8:30 am - 4:30 pm Saturday; 8:30 am - 12:30 pm Sunday

 Credits: This activity is designated for 11 continuing education credits

-Paul Subar, DDS, EdD, is assistant professor and director of the Special Care Clinic/Hospital Dentistry Program at Pacific.
+Paul Subar, DDS, EdD, is associate professor and director of the Special Care Clinic/Hospital Dentistry Program at Pacific.
 He received his DDS degree from University of California, Los Angeles, and completed his residency in hospital dentistry at the UCLA Medical Center.
 In 2009, Dr. Subar received his doctorate in education and professional leadership, EdD, from Pacific's Benerd School of Education.

 Allen Wong, DDS, EdD, is director of hospital dentistry at Pacific.
 He is a diplomate of the American Board of Special Care Dentistry and has extensive experience in providing dental care to patients with disabling conditions and medical problems.
 He has staff appointments at California Pacific Medical Center, Kaiser of San Francisco, Highland Hospital and UCSF.

 University of the Pacific, Arthur A. Dugoni School of Dentistry is an ADA CERP recognized provider.
 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing dental education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by boards of dentistry.
 University of the Pacific, Arthur A. Dugoni School of Dentistry designates this activity for 13.5 continuing education credits.